m45t3r/snes9x4d/README.md

-  frames, for example assuming a NTSC (USA or Japanese) ROM with 60Hz of refresh rate, setting Frameskip to `60/2` will skip every other frame (rendering only 30 frames per second instead of 60). `Auto` tries to skip frames as much as necessary to keep full speed, but in some heavy games (like `Star Fox`) it is better to set a fixed frameskip to make the game stutter less
+  frames, for example assuming a NTSC (USA or Japanese) ROM with 60Hz of refresh rate, setting Frameskip to `60/2` will skip every other frame (rendering only 30 frames per second instead of 60). `Auto` tries to skip frames as much as necessary to keep full speed
+- Auto Frameskip (default `Max.
+3`): defines the maximum frames to skip when `Frameskip` is set to `Auto`.
+You can increase it to allow the game to render faster, at the expense of more stuttering and input lag.
+My recommendation is to not use a value bigger than `Max.
+4`.
+For games that need fast reaction times you may want to decrease this value
 - Sound Rate (default `32000`): sets sound rate.
 The official sound rate of SNES is ~32000 so this is the minimum recommended value to have a good sound quality, but you may reduce it to improve performance.
-You can also disable sound by setting this option to `off`.
+You can also disable sound by setting this option to `off`
-- Stereo (default `False`): enables/disables stereo mixing (making a Mono output).
+- Stereo (default `False`): enables/disables stereo mixing.
 Disabling it improves performance, but the Mono mixing results in some missing instruments in games

-My personal performance tip is to disable Stereo and Transparency, and enable Fast Color.
+My personal performance tip is to disable Stereo and Transparency.
 This makes the most performance gains in games where those options doesn't break anything.

-Setting Frameskip to `Auto` is the only current way to have framerate limit, so it is recommended unless the game is too heavy and `Auto` causes too much stuttering (in this case, using a fixed Frameskip is better).
-When you need to set a fixed Frameskip, my recommended values are either `60/3` (20FPS) or `60/4` (15FPS).
-Anything else introduces too much input lag, making most games unplayable.
+Setting Frameskip to `Auto` is the only current way to have a framerate limit, so it is recommended to always use it.
+You can adjust the maximum number of frames to skip using `Auto Frameskip` option.
+Still, `Auto Frameskip` does bring some overhead so it may make sense to use fixed Frameskip values sometimes, but keep it in mind that the game can go too fast in areas where there is little going on (for example, game menus).

 If you want to play with Sound Rate, `22050` still gives a very good sound, but in my experience it doesn't improve performance that much. `16000` is